ordina-jworks/ordina-jworks.github.io/_posts/2017-12-28-Secure-your-architecture-part2.md

 You can enable your Config Server to health check your repositories by the minute.
 If you do this, always look at which version control would be the best fit, always check when they go in to maintenance.
 It could be that they host it in another timezone, which could lead to a cascading failure.
-In my opinion, you can just disable the health checks and avoid any failures.
+In my opinion, you can just disable the health checks with `spring.cloud.config.server.health.enabled=false` and avoid further failures.
+If you expect the config server might go down temporarily when your client app starts, please provide a retry mechanism after a failure.
+To enable a retry, first add `spring-retry` to your classpath with `@EnableRetry` annotation and `spring.cloud.config.failFast=true`

 ### Using JDBC
 New to this list is the support for JDBC.
 This enables us to store configuration properties inside a relation database.